Sisters Saving Sisters

 ETR provides pre- and post-tests.

-Program Core Components
+Program Components and Core Components

-Last updated in 2023
+Last updated in 2024

-The data presented on this page reflects responses from the program’s developer or distributor to a program component checklist that asked them to report on the individual components within their TPP program.
+The data presented on this page reflect responses from the program’s developer or distributor to a program component checklist that asked them to report on the individual components within their TPP program.
 The same program component checklist was sent to the developer or distributor of every active TPP program with evidence of effectiveness.
-The program component table provides data on seven types of program components including content, delivery mechanism, dosage, staffing, format, environment, and intended population characteristics; whether the component was present or optional in the program; whether the component is considered to be core to the program; and the lesson number or activity where the component can be found in the program.
-For more details, refer to the FAQ.
+The program component table provides information on seven types of program components including content, delivery mechanism, dosage, staffing, format, context, and intended population characteristics; whether the component was present or optional in the program; whether the component is considered to be core to the program; and the lesson number or activity where the component can be found in the program.

 Category Component Core Component Component present Notes Lesson number(s) / activities where present